Streamlining .NET Development: Building a CI/CD Pipeline with GitLab Runner, Docker Swarm, and Portainer

 deploy: Configures deployment settings, including

-.ports: Maps port
+replicasandrestart_policy.ports: Maps port

-on the host.networks: Connects the service to the
+80in the container to port8081on the host.networks: Connects the service to the

 Networks: